Elijah Mitchell Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In his one career matchup against them, Mitchell put up 91 rushing yards against the Rams, 17.5 more than his over/under in Sunday's game.
+- Mitchell's 91 rushing yards in his single career matchup against the Rams are 16.5 more yards than his over/under in Sunday's game.

 - Mitchell did not have a touchdown run in that matchup against the Rams.